Range Resources (RRC)

 Dennis L. Degner, Chief Executive Officer and President

-Mr. Degner joined Range in 2010 and was named Chief Executive Officer effective May 10, 2023.
-He previously served as the company's Chief Operating Officer and has over 20 years of oil and gas experience, having worked in various technical and managerial positions across the United States.
-Prior to joining Range, Mr. Degner held positions with EnCana, Sierra Engineering, and Halliburton.
-He holds a Bachelor of Science Degree in Agricultural Engineering from Texas A&M University.
-Mr. Degner was instrumental in the discovery and development of the Marcellus Shale in Appalachia.
+Dennis L. Degner joined Range Resources in 2010 and was appointed Chief Executive Officer effective May 10, 2023, having previously served as the Company's Chief Operating Officer.
+He possesses over 20 years of experience in the oil and gas industry, working in various technical and managerial capacities across the United States.
+Before his tenure at Range, Mr. Degner held positions with EnCana, Sierra Engineering, and Halliburton.
+He is a member of the Society of Petroleum Engineers and holds a Bachelor of Science Degree in Agricultural Engineering from Texas A&M University.

 Mark S. Scucchi, Executive Vice President – Chief Financial Officer

-Mr. Scucchi joined Range in 2008 and previously served as Vice President – Finance & Treasurer.
-Before joining Range, he was with JPMorgan Securities, where he provided commercial and investment banking services to small and mid-cap technology companies.
-Prior to JPMorgan, Mr. Scucchi spent several years at Ernst & Young LLP in the audit practice.
-He earned a Bachelor of Science in Business Administration from Georgetown University and a Master of Science in Accountancy from the University of Notre Dame.
-Mr. Scucchi is a CFA Charterholder and a CPA licensed in the state of Texas.
+Mark S. Scucchi joined Range Resources in 2008 and was appointed Executive Vice President – Chief Financial Officer.
+Prior to this role, he served as Vice President – Finance & Treasurer.
+Before joining Range, Mr. Scucchi worked with JPMorgan Securities, where he provided commercial and investment banking services to small and mid-cap technology companies.
+He also spent several years in the audit practice at Ernst & Young LLP.
+Mr. Scucchi earned a Bachelor of Science in Business Administration from Georgetown University and a Master of Science in Accountancy from the University of Notre Dame.
+He is a CFA Charterholder and a CPA licensed in the state of Texas.

 Laith K. Sando, Senior Vice President – Corporate Strategy & Investor Relations